 How Red Raspberry Leaf Tea Can Help You Through Pregnancy and Labor

 Could drinking tea (for two) help you mitigate the last stages of pregnancy and labor?
-Red raspberry leaf tea benefits are often associated with “womb wellness” and its therapeutic uses have been recorded as far back as the sixth century—yet the verdict on whether it really works as a pregnancy facilitator—particularly for its uterus toning benefits and as a labor catalyst—is still out.
-Midwives, ob-gyns and plenty of plenty of women have all sorts of opinions on whether drinking red raspberry leaf tea benefits the pregnancy.
-Some are tea cheerleaders (a toned uterus!) while others caution about red raspberry leaf tea side-effects (intense Braxton Hicks contractions!).
+Red raspberry leaf tea benefits are often associated with “womb wellness” and its therapeutic uses have been recorded as far back as the sixth century.
+Yet, the verdict on whether it really works as a pregnancy facilitator—particularly for its uterus toning benefits and as a labor catalyst—is still out.
+Midwives, ob-gyns and plenty of women have all sorts of opinions on whether drinking red raspberry leaf tea benefits the pregnancy.
+Some are tea cheerleaders (may strengthen the uterus), while others caution about red raspberry leaf tea side-effects (intense Braxton Hicks contractions).
 We did some research and here is what you need to know before you sit down for a cup of red raspberry leaf tea while pregnant.

 Red raspberry leaf is exactly what you would think it is—the leaf from the red raspberry bush.
 (Not to be confused with red raspberry tea: This is black tea with raspberry flavoring.)
 The leaves are harvested in the spring time, before the plant blooms, then dried and grinded to make a tisane, or an herbal tea.
 “It tastes nothing like raspberries, and doesn’t resemble a berry flavor at all,” says Cindy Collins, certified herbalist and founder of Euphoric Herbals .
 Some describe it as a variation on black tea, so you might want to add sugar or honey to balance out the flavor.
 “It pairs well with spearmint, hibiscus and lemon balm leaf,” Collins says.
 You can serve it hot or iced, or as an herbal infusion, if you let it steep at room temperature for one to four hours.